web-infra-dev/rspack-website/docs/en/misc/roadmap.md

 ### Performance Improvement

+There is still a lot of room for performance optimization and we will continue to work on this in the future with upstream projects such as [swc](https://github.com/swc-project/swc) and [NAPI-RS](https://github.com/napi-rs/napi-rs).

 ### Support for more community plugins and loaders

 As webpack contains a large number of apis, we will be working to support the most frequently used loaders and plugins based on feedback from the community first.